 The final step to forming an LLC if to file for an Employer Identification Number (EIN), which will be used for filing taxes as well as opening company bank accounts.
 An EIN can be obtained for free from the IRS by filling out the online forms or printing them out and mailing them to the IRS.

 If you need help with LLC forms in Texas, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.